 Soft drinks are also available.
 You may even see the table next to you mixing Cola with their wine!
 I have never tried it, but as my good friend Mr. John Mole will tell you, it may be a continuation of a habit that started in the ancient times.

 A meal is often accompanied by a complimentary dessert, in the summer most of the time a plate of cool watermelon, in the winter a plate of homemade halvah.

 Once your meal is complete, don’t be surprised if you’re suddenly ignored by your server.
 The check isn’t traditionally brought to the table until you’ve asked for it.
 You’ll want to make eye contact with your server (or the helper) and motion with the universal signature gesture.

-That’s it.
-Don’t forget, order small, order lots, put it the middle and take your fork to it.
+Don’t forget: choose your restaurant, snag a table, order small, order lots, put it the middle and take your fork to it.
 This is democracy, brought to us by the Greeks.
 If you run out of something everyone liked, order more.
 Vote by fork!